• Skip to main content

 If left untreated, venous disease can lead to disastrous consequences, even though this is a rare occurrence.
 If you are concerned about varicose veins, swelling in your legs, or you have risks that may lead to developing venous disease, please visit with a board certified vascular surgeon to discuss your treatment options and prevent any worsening of your vein disease.

-Video: Meet Dr. Mackay in Tampa, Florida.
+Video: Meet Dr. Mackay

 Meet one of Tampa Bay’s most trusted vascular surgeons.
 Dr. Edward Mackay has been helping clients prevent and treat vascular diseases.
 Click here to learn more about this board certified vascular surgeon.